-Quizzes (30%)
+Quizzes (50%)

 There will be four short quizzes over the semester.
 The quizzes will be multiple choice and will cover the material in the textbook and class discussions.
-They will be accessible on Blackboard for over a period of 24 hours.
+They will be accessible on Blackboard for over a period of 7 days.
 Students who miss a quiz due to specific circumstances will have the possibility to ask for an exceptional re-opening of the quiz.

-Final Exam (50%)
+Final Exam (40%)

 The final exam will be a combination of multiple choice and short-answer questions, which will be based on the content you have read throughout the semester and discussed in our sessions.
-The final exam date is Wednesday, December 16, it will be posted on Blackboard.